fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 We are now able to store and retrieve an $i$-neuron membrane potential through a memory: we need to do something with it!
 In particular, we would like to **charge it with some currents**.
 To do that, we need to get the corresponding synapses $W_{i}$, **multiply** these by the spikes of the associated input neurons, sum them up and, then, accumulate them in the $i$-neuron membrane.

-Let su proceed step by step, starting from a single input $j$-neuron:
+Let us start from a single input $j$-neuron:
 $$ u_{ij}[t] = w_{ij} \cdot S_{j}[t] $$
 We know that $S_{j}[t]$ is either 1 or 0; hence, we have either $u_{ij}[t] = w_{ij}$ or $u_{ij}[t] = 0$; this means that the synapse weight is **either added or not**.
 What does this mean for us?
 It means that we read the $w_{ij}$ synapse from memory only if the $j$-neuron connected to the $i$-neuron spikes!
 Given our array of $M$ neurons, each of which is connected in input to $N$ synapses, we can think of grouping the $M \cdot N$ weights in a **matrix**, which can be associated to another memory array for its storage, that we denote with $W$.